-Abuse has actually taken place.

-- Something has happened to the child that reminds them of a past event the child is unable to recognize that the situation and people are different; Children can misinterpret your language or your actions. - Some children recognise that allegations can be powerful and if they are angry with you about something, they can make an allegation as a way of hitting out. - An allegation can be a way of seeking attention.
+- Abuse has actually taken place. - Something has happened to the child that reminds them of a past event the child is unable to recognize that the situation and people are different; Children can misinterpret your language or your actions. - Some children recognise that allegations can be powerful and if they are angry with you about something, they can make an allegation as a way of hitting out. - An allegation can be a way of seeking attention.

-If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the DSL who will advise the Chair of Trustees/Committee/Proprietor.
-In the case of the allegation being made against the DSL this will be brought to the immediate attention of the Chair of Trustees/Committees/Proprietor.
-The DSL/Chair of Trustees/Committees/Proprietor will need to discuss with the Local Authority Designated Officer (LADO) the nature of the allegations made against the adult, in order for the appropriate action to be taken.
+If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the DSL who will advise the Chair of the Committee.
+In the case of the allegation being made against the DSL this will be brought to the immediate attention of the Chair of the Committees.
+The DSL/Chair of the Committee will need to discuss with the Local Authority Designated Officer (LADO) the nature of the allegations made against the adult, in order for the appropriate action to be taken.
 This may constitute an initial evaluation meeting or strategy discussion depending on the allegation being made.
-All allegations must be taken seriously and objectively and dealt with in a timely manner, in the case of an allegation the DSL/Chair of Trustees/committees/Proprietor will need to:
+All allegations must be taken seriously and objectively and dealt with in a timely manner, in the case of an allegation the DSL/Chair of the committee will need to: